vincentarthur/VeoSpark/README.md

 -   **Prompt Gallery**: A collaborative space to share and discover creative prompts.
 -   **Group Management**: Admins can create user groups and manage memberships, including bulk add/remove functionality.
 -   **Improved UI/UX**: The Image Generator now features a two-column layout, and tooltips on item cards have been improved to be more concise and visually appealing.
+-   **Video & Image Similarity Search**: In the "My History" page, users can now search for visually similar videos and images based on a text description.
+This feature leverages BigQuery's vector search capabilities to find the most relevant content from your generation history.
 -   **Enhanced Error Handling**: The application now provides detailed information about Responsible AI (RAI) violations, including multiple error codes and descriptions, in a clear and structured table format.

 ## Tech Stack